 - Lift the longest edge closer to you, from one end to the other, and keep rolling, trying to tighten it as you do.

-- Drizzle over warm rolls before eating.
+- Drizzle over warm rolls and let dry before eating.

 Hallmark Buddy says